omrajput0907/portfolio/README.md

-This is a normal project with i have make for fun
+This is a normal project which i made for just fun